TripleCubes/uml_code/README.md

 To generate the json files, you need the scrapped files \
 To generate the html files, you need the generated json files

-After all files are generated, copy the `docs/` and `_scraped_files/` folders to https://github.com/TripleCubes/uml
+After all files are generated, copy the `docs/` and `_scraped_files/` folders to https://github.com/TripleCubes/uml, and then commit and push the changes

 ## Scraped jams wont get rescraped
 All the scraped files are saved in `_scraped_files/` folder